MaryamAsgarinezhad/obsidian/Linux/Bash Script.md

 Curl is used to convert postman command to shell commands.
 The above code can be executed in postman too.
 This specific command is used to connect to the network as ADMIN user.

 **The output token is used to be authorized as an admin.**

+![[Pasted image 20240503202804.png]]this is the site that we can desemble the auth code. the Iat and exp are epoch times